standard-for-public-code/standard-for-public-code/introduction.md

 ## Traditional public software procurement

-But the production method is all wrong.
+But the current public software production method is suboptimal.

 In the last decade, public organisations that purchased complete software solutions have sometimes been surprised to discover that they:
  * can’t change their software to reflect changing policy or take advantage of new technological opportunities